ReactiveSets/toubkal/README.md

 loops provide maximum performance while in turn allowing JavaScript JIT compilers to generate code that may be executed optimally in microprocessors' pipelines.

-#### Toubkal Pipelet Programming
+#### Toubkal Low-Level Pipelet Programming

 At the lower level, Toubkal **Pipelets** use a JavaScript functional programming model eliminating the typical callback hell of assynchronous request-response programming models.

-Error dataflows originating on clients can easily be routed to servers to allow proactive debugging of errors while in production, and effective service quality monitoring.
+Error and log dataflows originating on clients can easily be routed to servers to allow proactive debugging of errors while in production, and effective service quality monitoring.